 Assault offenses are violent crimes that carry the potential for high fines and long prison sentences, and they are classified by severity under the first or second degree under state law.
 Every assault charge deserves the best possible defense, and your case is no different.
 If you are charged with this offense, an experienced Ocean City assault lawyer could defend your case.
 A dedicated criminal law attorney could safeguard your rights in and out of court.

 Second Degree Assault Charges

 Second degree assault charges can be relatively minor crimes, but they can still incur severe consequences.
 This offense occurs when the defendant causes physical injury to another, or an impairment of physical condition.
 “Physical injury” does not require any amount of great harm to occur.
 Even surface injury to another person can qualify as a second degree assault charge under state law.

 Second degree assault can occur even if the other person suffers no harm in the altercation.
 The law states that if an offender places another person in “imminent fear” of physical injury, this will also constitute a second-degree assault.
-This subjective standard could require a strong defense to prevent a conviction, which is why the help of a seasoned assault lawyer in the area could be crucial.
+This subjective standard could require a strong defense to prevent a conviction, which is why the help of a seasoned assault lawyer in Ocean City could be crucial.